NerunSmarts/finance-manager/README.md

 ### to build:

 In your CLI, ensure you're in the project directory then run `npm run make` to build the app.
+Make sure you build the React app first though.

 ### to run: